Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 • How to plan your Azure infrastructure before writing any code

-• The art of defining multiple, interconnected Azure resources in Terraform
+• How to define multiple, interconnected Azure resources in Terraform

 • The full Terraform workflow – from initialization to destruction